 Is Volvo car insurance expensive?

-Even when compared to the three major Japanese luxury brands, Volvo insurance cost is 5.2% less than Acura, 12.4% less than Infiniti, and 6.9% less than Lexus.
+Even when compared to the three major Japanese luxury brands, Volvo insurance cost is 17.4% more than Acura, 6.4% more than Infiniti, and 0.8% more than Lexus.

 The results of the chart prove that Volvo has very good auto insurance rates.
 Volvo does not have the large number of high-end models like BMW and Mercedes-Benz, so that helps keep rates down.
 And the renowned safety of the brand is another factor that makes the cost affordable.